fotor-2025042422352

 "But from the safety car, they said the conditions were improving".

-And when asked why he didn't suspend the race, if there were economic reasons, he initially gets defensive:
+And when asked why he did not suspend the race, if there were economic reasons, he initially gets defensive:

 "I only make sporting decisions, in the name of sport.
 Nothing else".

-And then he realizes he can't end the meeting without giving some concessions.
+And then he realises he cannot end the meeting without giving some concessions.

 "I understand your position, and I guarantee that in the future, your opinions will be more requested and listened to".

 Whiting then says goodbye and leaves the room, as do the team principals.
 The drivers remain for their own meeting: a showdown with Lewis Hamilton?
 No, he does not participate in those meetings.
 Why?
-They say that Ron Dennis doesn't want him to.
+They say that Ron Dennis does not want him to.
 It probably only has symbolic value, as Lewis Hamilton is one step away from winning the World Championship.
 But the battle on the track promises to be fierce.
-That's what the two free practice sessions have shown, both of which were dominated by Kimi Raikkonen, who was capable of gaining over Fernando Alonso, Felipe Massa (fined for over 4000 euros for exceeding the speed limit on the pit lane) and Lewis Hamilton.
+That is what the two free practice sessions have shown, both of which were dominated by Kimi Räikkönen, who was faster than Fernando Alonso, Felipe Massa (fined for over 4000 euros for exceeding the speed limit in the pit lane) and Lewis Hamilton.
 Both free practice sessions gave us the same standings, almost as if consolidating the on track results.
-But if in the first session the margin between Kimi Raikkonen and Fernando Alonso was minimal (0,084 seconds), on the second round it becames almost non existing, merely 0,006 seconds.
-Felipe Massa is also near (0,1 seconds in the morning, 0,023 seconds in the afternoon) while Lewis Hamilton, a bit nervous for the sentencing that cleared him, ended up on the escape routes twice and closed the sessions at 0.186 and 0.269 seconds.
+But if in the first session the margin between Kimi Räikkönen and Fernando Alonso was minimal (0,084 seconds), in the second round it became almost non existing, merely 0,006 seconds.
+Felipe Massa is also close (0,1 seconds in the morning, 0,023 seconds in the afternoon) while Lewis Hamilton, a bit nervous for the sentencing that cleared him, ended up in the run-off area twice and closed the sessions at 0.186 and 0.269 seconds.
 Four cars very close together, a very tough fight, while the McLaren-Ferrari relationships remain at guard level.
-Jean Todt glimpses a timid opening:
+Jean Todt hints a timid opening:

 But Ron Dennis, the McLaren boss, says: